d-exclaimation/tetr-a-gone/README.md

 - **Constant light**: A hole.
 - **No light**: A platform that is not broken yet.

-You will start off on your side of the board at the bottom corner (**blinking light**).
+You will start off on your side of the board at the bottom left corner (**blinking light**).

-Move the navigation switch in any directions to move your player.
+Move the navigation switch in any direction to move your player dot.

-The previous platform where you were before will slowly lose strength.
-If it is broken, it will be a hole and glow (**constant light**).
+Each time you pass over a platform tile, it will slowly lose durability.
+Eventually, the platform tile will weaken and breakdown, becoming a hole and glowing (**constant light**).

-You can move into the other player side of board and vice versa.
+You can move into the other player's side of board and vice versa.
 Each time the other player moves, you should see the blue LED on your board flash for a short period of time.

-If any player fell (a player move into a hole (**constant light**) or is sorrounded by holes on all 4 sides), the game will end and shown a letter indicating who won (**W** for winner, **L** for loser).
+If any player falls (a player move into a hole (**constant light**) or is sorrounded by holes on all 4 sides), the game will end and will display a letter indicating who won (**W** for winner, **L** for loser).

 ### Controls